Azure/Ignite2019_IaC_pre-day_docs/ARM Template/05 - Reusability/Guide.md

 ## Modify the my-vm.json Template

-Next, modify the my-vm.json template tp contain only the resources needed to deploy a virtual machine.
+Next, modify the my-vm.json template to contain only the resources needed to deploy a virtual machine.
 This template can then be used in any number of deployments or applications without the need to duplicate the code or concept each time it is used.

 ### Remove Networking from vm.json